Men's Health · Natural Performance · Ancient Wisdom

 | 🧄 Garlic | Raised testosterone, sperm count and motility via antioxidant pathways | AJOL |

-The philosophy was restoration, not substitution.
+Order King's Vigor Elixir™ →The philosophy was restoration, not substitution.
 You use the herbs to rebuild the biological conditions for natural function.
-You don't use them forever — because the goal is to not need them.
+The goal is to not need them — because the function has been restored.

 The Problem With the Pill — Beyond the Side Effects